dstar55/100-words-design-patterns-java/README.md

 * close database connection
 * handle errors if something goes wrong

-If we implement such a database operation few times for a various read operations, we will see that we are repeating same steps.
+If we implement such a database operation several times for various read operations, we will find out that we are repeating some steps.
-Also we can see that some steps are always the same, like connect to database, close database connection, handle errors.
+We can also see that some steps are always the same, i.e. 'connect to database', 'close database connection', 'handle errors'.
-Remaining steps like execute SQL statement, and process data which are gathered from database, are different for every read operation.
+The remaining steps, such as 'execute SQL statement' and 'process data obtained from the database' are different for each read operation.
-So, let's call steps which are the same invariant and remaining steps are variant.
+So, let's call those steps which are the same 'invariant' and remaining steps 'variant'.

-Now if we implement invariant steps inside abstract base class, while the variant steps are either given a default implementation, or no implementation at all.
-The variant steps represent "hooks", or "placeholders", that can, or must, be supplied by the component's client in a concrete derived class.
+We now implement invariant steps inside an abstract base class, while the variant steps are either given a default implementation, or no implementation at all.
+The variant steps represent "hooks", or "placeholders", that may, or must, be supplied by the component's client in a concrete derived class.

-The explained solution is Template Method design pattern.
+The solution in the above example is the Template Method design pattern.

-Template Method, defines a skeleton of an algorithm in an operation.
-Algorithm will have common and specialized part
+The Template Method defines a skeleton of an algorithm in an operation.
+Algorithm will have a common part and a specialized part.

 * Story

 Daily routine is example of the Template Method.
-Every day workers get up(common part), go to work(common part), do his job(specialized part), go home(common part) and go to sleep(common part).
+Every day people get up (common part), go to work (common part), do their job (specialized part), go home (common part) and go to sleep (common part).
-There are workers with different professions like engineers, teachers, etc.
-During work engineer will fix machines while teacher will teach children how to read and write.
+There are people with different professions, such as engineers, teachers, etc. During work, an engineer will fix machines, while teacher will teach children how to read and write.
-At the end of the day they go home, have a dinner and go to sleep.
+At the end of the day they go home, have dinner and go to sleep.

 * Implementation